terranceliu/dp-data/README.md

 ````
 Note that the `credit` dataset must first be downloaded manually from [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and moved to `datasets/raw/credit.csv`

-We also provide code for training classifiers on such data.
+We also provide code for training classifiers on such data (the above script creates 80-20 train-test splits).
 For example,
 ````
 DATASET=adult
 MODELS='DecisionTree KNN LogisticRegression LinearSVC RandomForest GradientBoosting XGBoost' python run/ml_eval.py --dataset $DATASET --train_test_split_dir original --models $MODELS
 ````

+Please also note that the Census Privacy Protected Microdata Files (PPMF) are constructed with 50-50 train-test splits.
+The purpose of such splits is to produce baseline results for the experiments found in [this work](https://arxiv.org/abs/2211.03128).
+There is no natural classification problem for this data, but you are free to construct your own by specifying a `target` attribute when running `run/ml_eval.py`.